FC: The Day the Loon Cried | Written and Illustrated by Pearl M. Last

 5: It was a sunny day in late August.
 Uma (Mom), Uba (Dad), Atsoo and Atse (Grama and Grampa) were busy working on a khuda (moose) in the woodshed, preparing our food for the long winter months ahead.
 Martin, Beatrice, Marilyn and I were sent outside to play in the sunshine.

-6: We played hide and seek, chase bees, climbed trees, and collect frogs from the nearby marshes.
+6: We played hide and seek, chased bees, climbed trees, and collected frogs from nearby marshes.
 When we got hungry we picked berries that grew all around us.
 Uma (mom) alway had a supply of bannock on hand just in case there were no berries to be found.

 7: We all liked to play at the river, the water was only ankle to waist deep in the summer.We felt safe because we looked out for one another.
 Our dog Wuskul would tag along on all our adventures, alway happy to be a part of the fun.

 8: We were playing tag by the river when we heard a strange splashing noise.
 We ran to see what the noise was.
 My brother yelled, "over there!" as he pointed across the river.
 There was a large black and white bird flapping it's wings around in the water.
 It looked like it was stuck.